Cathedral School for Boys

-Cathedral School for Boys is a K-8 all-boys private Episcopal day school located next to Grace Cathedral on Nob Hill in San Francisco, California.
+Cathedral School for Boys is a K-8 all-boys private Episcopal day school located next to Grace Cathedral on Nob Hill in San Francisco, California, United States.
 Students are drawn from across San Francisco and the Bay Area.

-Founded in 1957, the school has two divisions: Lower School (K-4) and Upper School (5–8), with approximately 265 students and 60 faculty and staff members.
+Founded in 1957, the school has two divisions: Lower School (K-4) and Upper School (5–8), with approximately 256 students and 60 faculty and staff members.
 The head of the school is Burns Jones.

 Cathedral is a member of the National Association of Independent Schools, the California Association of Independent Schools, National Association of Episcopal Schools, and the International Boys' Schools Coalition.
 The school's motto is “Minds, Hearts, Hands, Voices.”

 History

 Spearheaded by Grace Cathedral's dean at the time, C. Julian Bartlett, as well as several local families, Cathedral School for Boys was founded as an alternative to the existing single-sex schools in San Francisco, as well as to provide the cathedral with a source of choristers for its choir of men and boys.
 The school opened in 1957 in the offices and crypt of Grace Cathedral with 10 students in 4th and 5th grades, slowly expanding to 1st through 8th grades by 1962 and opening a Kindergarten in 1972.
-The school reached its current size in 1995 with the addition of a second section in the Upper School grades, bringing the student body to a size of 265.
+The school reached its current size in 1995 with the addition of a second section in the Upper School grades, bringing the student body to a size of 256.